Mean dimension and rate-distortion function revisited: Proofs of main results

 Besides, for systems with the marker property Lindenstrauss and Tsukamoto \cite{lt19} proved a double variational principle for mean dimension:

-For systems with the marker property and finite mean dimension, We show that the supremum suffices to take over the set of ergodic measures and that the result is valid for other types of measure-theoretic $\epsilon$-entropy considered in $\mathcal{E}$.
+Additionally, if the system has finite mean dimension, we show that the supremum suffices to take over the set of ergodic measures and that the result is valid for other types of measure-theoretic $\epsilon$-entropy considered in $\mathcal{E}$.
 This is realized by introducing the following auxiliary quantity: